 - Shortened time to market (TTM) — the sky is the limit, and time is the money.
 As a startup, you don’t want to create an app for months without showing it to real users and future customers.
-React Native boosts up mobile development up to 50% in comparison to native app development so startups can create working MVP even twice as fast.
+React Native boosts up mobile development by up to 50% in comparison to native app development so startups can create working MVPs even twice as fast.

 - Money savings — this point is highly connected with the previous points.
 Still, there is more: a decision to build a single cross-platform app is far better economical choice than creating two separate applications for iOS and Android.

 - Time savings — using React Native means that you don’t have to create two separate applications for two separate platforms.
 Not to mention the time you will spend on upgrading and fixing them.